-As an independent security consultant and CISSP, Kevin Beaver knows a cybersecurity gap when he sees one.
+As an independent security consultant and CISSP, Kevin Beaver knows cybersecurity problems when he sees them.
 The most common oversights include missing and exploitable patches, weak passwords, unresolved web flaws and incomplete incident response procedures.
 These preventable mistakes can lead to severe consequences, such as a data breach or other costly security incidents.

 In this webinar, Beaver outlines how an overreliance on policies, third-party challenges and executive apathy all contribute to reoccurring, common cybersecurity gaps.

-Beaver describes the ideal approach to mitigate these gaps as "relentless incrementalism."
-This approach requires continuous daily attention to areas of the infosec program that need upgrading.
+Beaver describes the ideal approach to mitigate these problems as "relentless incrementalism," which requires continuous daily attention to areas of the infosec program that need upgrading.
 It also involves acknowledging that the security program itself may be complicit in exacerbating operational or technical issues that deteriorate the organization's security hygiene.

 "This is a concept I learned while studying meditation.
 It's also an exercise that management consultants use to turn around failing businesses," Beaver says.
 "You cannot secure the things that you do not acknowledge."

-Here, Beaver explains an exercise to help organizations create a security "bucket list."
-In this video, learn how a fresh, measured perspective can pinpoint common oversights, and how to use those findings to create actionable mitigation steps.
+Beaver explains an exercise to help organizations create a security bucket list.
+In this video, learn how a fresh, measured perspective can pinpoint common oversights and how to use those findings to create actionable mitigation steps.